dpploy/engy-4390/projects/2024/u-mill/README.md

 [core] <br>
 &nbsp;&nbsp;&nbsp;&nbsp;symlinks = true
 - Reboot your machine
-- Clone solvex-ustc into the desktop Github application to run any nb-cases
+- Clone engy-4390 into the desktop Github application to run any nb-cases

 References: